dtcenter/METplus/docs/Users_Guide/glossary.rst

      | *Default:*  Varies

    INIT_BEG
      Specify the beginning initialization time to be used in the analysis.
 Format can be controlled by INIT_TIME_FMT.
-See reference :ref:`Looping_by_Initialization_Time` for more information.
+See :ref:`Looping_by_Initialization_Time` for more information.

      | *Used by:*  All
      | *Family:*  [config]
      | *Default:*  Varies

    INIT_END
      Specify the ending initialization time to be used in the analysis.
-Format can be controlled by INIT_TIME_FMT.See reference :ref:`Looping_by_Initialization_Time` for more information.
+Format can be controlled by INIT_TIME_FMT.
+See :ref:`Looping_by_Initialization_Time` for more information.

      | *Used by:*  All
      | *Family:*  [config]